Prek Letter A

 Letter Bead Lacing: I’ll put an index card in this box with the word “ant” so she knows the order of the letters.
 I got my lacing beads from Lakeshore Learning but these look more fun to me: Bead Bazaar Lacing Kits – Alphabet Lacing Kit

-Play Balloon Volleyball: A good friend of mine over at 7renfros suggested a fun game called “Balloon volleyball”, its basically a toddler-friendly version of regular volleyball.
+Play Balloon Volleyball: “Balloon volleyball” is basically a toddler-friendly version of regular volleyball.
 Kids take turns batting a balloon up in the air, with the goal of trying to keep it off the ground as it floats downward.
 You can shout out words that start with the letter “A” each time you hit the balloon!
-Thanks Melissa, great idea!

 Letter Identification: Pick out the letter “A” and “a” from the others using Magnetic Alphabet Letters and whiteboard: